Dewalt-arch/pimpmyadlab/readme.md

     - Windows 10 Enterprise Client (Standard Evaluation - Desktop Experience) required

 # Note:
- This script is being provided as a courtesy and is by no means intended to replace or remove any direct course provided instruction.
-All aspects of this script have been carefully planned, to replicate the lab instructed setup per PEH course material and provide a scripted installation.
+ This script is being provided as a courtesy in addition to, and is by no means an intent or intended to replace or remove any direct course provided instruction.
+All aspects of this script have been carefully planned, to replicate the lab instructed setup per TCM Academy/PEH course material and provide a scripted installation.

- Disclaimer: Author assumes no liability
+ Disclaimer: Author assumes zero liability for any damages in any form.

 # Special Thanks to :
   - ToddAtLarge (PNPT Certified) for the NukeDefender script